ICU nurse in New York among the first people in the US to get authorized coronavirus vaccine - KTVZ

 A critical care nurse was the first person in New York and among the first people in the United States to get a shot of the coronavirus vaccine authorized by the US Food and Drug Administration.

-Sandra Lindsay, an ICU nurse at Long Island Jewish Medical Center in Queens, New York City, was administered a shot during a live video at about 9:20 a.m.
-ET Monday.
-She said the shot didn’t feel any different than any other vaccine.
+Sandra Lindsay, an ICU nurse at Long Island Jewish Medical Center in Queens, New York City, was administered the vaccine during a live video event at about 9:20 a.m.
+ET on Monday.
+Dr. Michelle Chester, the corporate director of employee health services at Northwell Health, delivered the shot.

+“She has a good touch, and it didn’t feel any different than taking any other vaccine,” Lindsay said immediately afterward.

 People in a handful of other countries, including the United Kingdom, have received the Pfizer-BioNTech vaccine after their governments approved its use earlier.
 In addition, 21,720 people already received this vaccine as part of the Phase 3 trials that tested its efficacy.
 (Of those, there were only eight Covid-19 cases, compared to 162 cases among those who received a placebo.)

-Still, Lindsay is the first person to get a shot of the vaccine now that the FDA approved it for emergency use and the US Centers for Disease Control and Prevention gave the OK for it be administered to people 16 and older.
+Still, Lindsay is among the the first to get a shot of the vaccine now that the FDA approved it for emergency use and the US Centers for Disease Control and Prevention gave the OK for it be administered to people 16 and older.

 The first batch of the vaccine was shipped out from a Pfizer plant in Portage, Michigan, on Sunday headed for over 600 sites across all 50 states.
 The first deliveries arrived to the University of Michigan, George Washington University Hospital in Washington, DC, and more locations on Monday morning.